salvatorefara/numpyro_monty_hall/README.md

 # Numpyro Monty Hall

-Modelling the classic Monty Hall Problem using NumPyro.
+Generative models of the classic Monty Hall Problem using NumPyro.

 Build image
 ```